XT752 "Janets" Unique History

-Continued monumental efforts behind the scenes by Shannan and some truly dedicated and genuine individuals have helped drive forward the quest to protect XT752's history and secure future, which has finally allowed "Janet" to return back to base for needed refurbishments (see our An-124 Air Lift page for her recovery).
-Work is taking place on a daily basis covering every aspect of XT752's operations, aided by a growing team of international professionals, sponsors and enthusiasts to get "Janet" our much loved survivor back in the air in 2012 where she belongs and so deserves.
+Continued monumental efforts behind the scenes by Shannan and some truly dedicated and genuine individuals have helped drive forward the quest to protect XT752's history and secure future, which finally allowed "Janet" to return back to base for needed refurbishments (see our An-124 Air Lift page for her recovery).
+Work took place on a daily basis covering every aspect of XT752's operations, aided by a growing team of international professionals, sponsors and enthusiasts to get "Janet" our much loved survivor back in the air where she belongs and so deserves.

-"Janet" now hopes for everyone's good wishes and full support in any, and every way possible.
+"Janet" now hopes for everyone's continued good wishes and full support in any and every way possible.
 Now that she has taken to the air in style on the 9th of August 2013 a new future chapter in her vintage life and history begins, which we and her supporters will write together.